Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/05_const/const.rst

 - Since the setter does not take the value as a parameter but returns a reference to a field:

   - ...it no longer can control what is actually written to it.
 This makes the style undesirable if the class has invariants to enforce.
 For the :cch:`fraction$$$type` class, this style should not be used because the denominator has to be checked against zero.
   - ...the calling code can access field's methods, which allows significant code reuse.
-Example above accesses :cch:`std::string::operator=$$$namespace::type::keyword=`.
+Example above accesses :cch:`std::string::operator=$$$namespace::type::keyword1func`.

 In other words, the approach of returning a reference to the field offers code reuse (access to methods of the field) at the cost of coupling external code to the implementation (the type of the field).